Why Coffee Doesn’t Wake You Up

 So getting enough sleep is job number one.
 Yes, coffee is a nice stimulant, but it’s not a miracle-worker.
 If it’s not working for you, you might just need more sleep.

-Caffeine tolerance means you’re unlikely to experience unwanted side effects.
+Caffeine tolerance means you’re unlikely to experience the unwanted side effects of caffeine, such as jitters.
 That’s the good news.
 The bad news is, it’s probably not going to do much to wake you up.

 So how does caffeine tolerance happen?

-When you drink lots of coffee, caffeine intrudes on those receptors.
-Your body’s response is to produce more of them.
+If you’re a heavy coffee drinker, eventually your body will respond by producing more adenosine receptors.
 You build more docks.
 Once again, adenosine has places to bind and the effects of caffeine become muted.
 This was discovered in a 1983 study out of the National Institute of Mental Health.

 If you want to avoid building up caffeine tolerance so you can always rely on a coffee boost, you should reduce your overall caffeine intake and/or take regular breaks from coffee consumption.